RebelToolbox/RebelDocumentation/tutorials/best_practices/node_alternatives.rst

 behavior though, the larger the strain each one adds to a project's performance.

-Godot provides more lightweight objects for creating APIs which nodes use.
+Rebel Engine provides more lightweight objects for creating APIs which nodes use.
 Be sure to keep these in mind as options when designing how you wish to build your project's features.